targastudio/SFCM-Symbols/docs/development/debug/ENGINE_V2_DEBUG_OVERLAY.md

    - Offsets between these elements show how geometry distribution affects mirroring behavior
    - The per-keyword anchors show how multiple keywords spread across the canvas space

+4. **Direction Clustering (patch03)**:
+   - **Cluster centers (dashed magenta)**: Show where clusters are positioned before Gamma rotation
+   - **Final cluster centers (solid magenta)**: Show where clusters are positioned after Gamma rotation
+   - **Direction lines (colored)**: Each line's final direction, color-coded by cluster
+   - **Interpretation**:
+     - Lines of the same color belong to the same cluster
+     - Distance between direction lines and cluster center shows in-cluster jitter
+     - Rotation between dashed and solid magenta lines shows Gamma rotation effect
+     - Use slider adjustments to see how clusterCount and clusterSpread affect the pattern
+   - **Fine-tuning workflow**:
+     1. Enable debug mode
+     2. Generate symbol with test keywords
+     3. Observe cluster distribution and line directions
+     4. Adjust "Numero Cluster" slider to change number of directional groups
+     5. Adjust "Ampiezza Cluster" slider to change spread within clusters
+     6. Regenerate to see changes
+     7. Iterate until desired visual effect is achieved

 ---

 ## Removing Debug Code